Please Choose a Category Below

 Yes, Latin instruction begins in kindergarten and students receive instruction two periods weekly through the second grade.
 The primary goal is to use fun and engaging methods to introduce students to the language that is foundational to English.
 In grade 3, students will begin to write Latin vocabulary.
 In middle school English and Latin are taught side by side so that student learn English grammar through the Latin.
 In grade 8, our students are ready for high school Latin I for which they obtain credit.

 Sounds impressive, but how will my child fare if he/she transfers after kindergarten or first grade?

 You shouldn’t worry.
 Students do this all the time.
 While there is a period of adjustment, most students quickly come up to speed.
 We offer a summer Latin Camp each year for students rising to fourth through ninth grades to help them make the transition.
 Students lacking a Latin background entering higher grades are placed in a section of Latin I that moves at a slower pace.
 They integrate with other students in Latin II.

 Do you offer other modern foreign languages?

 Not presently.
 New Covenant has chosen to establish a strong Latin/Greek program, and, as funds and student enrollment increase, to add modern languages as academic electives.
 At present, most students take 3-4 years of Latin, and a significant number go on to take 1-2 years of Greek.
-We offer Spanish in the 8th grade on an exploratory basis in preparation for the 8th Grade Mexico Missions Trip.

 Do you offer computer training at New Covenant?